Breast Density on a Mammogram

 Many states in the U.S. have laws requiring health care providers to notify (send a letter to) women found to have dense breasts on a mammogram.

-Although women with dense breasts have an increased risk of breast cancer, it’s not clear that lowering breast density will decrease risk.
+Although women with dense breasts have an increased risk of breast cancer, it’s not clear that lowering breast density would be related to a decrease in risk.
 For example, getting older and gaining weight after menopause are both related to a decrease in breast density, but an increase in breast cancer risk.

 Screening for women with dense breasts

 There are no special recommendations or screening guidelines for women with dense breasts.
-However, your health care provider may suggest other types of breast imaging.
+However, your health care provider may suggest other types of breast imaging in addition to regular mammograms.

 TOOLS & RESOURCES